vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 4. VĀSAVI TIKĀ ON THE BHAGAVADGITĀ No complete MS. of this work has so far been dis covered.

 5. SIDDHĀNTA CANDRIKĀ.
-Noticed in Bühler's catalogue as MS. No. 501.
+Noticed in Būhler's catalogue as MS. No. 501.

 (II) KALLAṭA (855 A. D.) What little we know about his person we have already stated while discussing the date of Vasugupta.
 Here, therefore, we confine ourselves to giving an account of his works only.